This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Cisco nvzFlow Dimensions

-Cisco AnyConnect version 4.2, a Cisco VPN client, introduced support for extended visibility into endpoint network communication.
-This is achieved with the export of network metadata using the IPFIX protocol called Cisco Network Visibility Flow protocol (nvzFlow).
-The protocol is designed to provide greater network visibility of endpoints in a lightweight manner.
-The IPFIX protocol is extended with a small set of high-value endpoint context data.
-This enables IT administrators to have a better understanding of the following vectors:
+Cisco AnyConnect version 4.2, a Cisco VPN client, introduced support for extended endpoint network communication visibility.
+This is achieved by exporting network metadata using the IPFIX protocol, Cisco Network Visibility Flow protocol (nvzFlow).
+The protocol provides lightweight network visibility of endpoints with a small set of high-value endpoint context data, enabling IT administrators to better understand the following vectors:

 User: Who is accessing enterprise networks and using applications?